 Skip to Main Content

 How Long Does It Take To Get a Student Loan?
-What To Expect
+Federal vs. Private Timelines

-The time it takes to get a student loan depends on the type of loan, your lender, and your school’s processes.
+How long it takes to get a student loan depends on the type of loan, lender, and school.
+Learn what affects approval and disbursement timelines.

 Author